sarajaksa/meicogsci-conference-2019/README.md

 * MostFrequentWords (which words are the most popular)
 * VizualizingTopicsInText.ipynb (testing the test set and vizualizing topics for test set - the results of test set can be found in file MeiCogSci_TestSet_Results.csv)
 * DescriptionOfTopics.ipynb (the description of all topics)
+* Similarity of the Articles (what I used to filter them): ArticleSimilarity.ipynb

 ## Testing different models: